 - Annoyed: Tail tip is twitching, whiskers are pulled back so that they are flat against the face, ears are flat against the cat’s head

-- Aggressive: Staring directly, pupils are constricted (narrow), hair on the tail and back is puffed up, tail thumps the ground or swishes rapidly, lips are curled into a snarl, cat is facing forward and may have her butt in the air so that she can pounce easily
+- Aggressive: Staring, hair on the tail and back may be puffed up, tail thumps the ground or swishes rapidly, lips are curled into a snarl, cat is facing forward and may have her butt in the air so that she can pounce easily

-- Scared: Hair is raised on the tail and back, tail is either held close to the cat’s body or lashing, whiskers are flat against the face, ears are flat against the cat’s head, cat is crouching sideways, pupils are dilated (large)
+- Scared: Hair is raised on the tail and back, tail is either held close to the cat’s body or lashing, whiskers are flat against the face, ears are flat against the cat’s head, cat may approach side-on to look bigger, pupils are dilated (large)

-- Sick: Eyes are half closed, tail is between the legs, ears and/or whiskers are in odd positions
+- Sick: Eyes may be half closed or tired-looking, tail is between the legs, ears and/or whiskers may be in odd positions

 The eyes, tail, and ears in particular can tell you a lot about your cat’s state of mind.